Renewing a certificate

 The responsibility for renewing its certificates lies with the organisation.
-The validity of the certificate can be checked via the Incomes Register's technical interface.
+You can check the validity of the certificate on the certificate.
 The organisation's appointed representative can also check the validity of the certificate in the Incomes Register's e-service.
 The certificate's technical contact person receives a reminder message by email 60 days before the certificate expires.

-If renewing a certificate is not possible or the certificate expires, the organisation can apply for a new certificate in the Incomes Register’s e-service.
+If your organisation’s certificate cannot be renewed using your software or it expires, request a new certificate for your organisation in the Incomes Register’s e-service.
 The new certificate is retrieved in the same way as the first certificate.

 For further instructions, see the documents: